Neil L. Andersen

 of the Quorum of the Twelve Apostles

 Right after the Andersens returned to Florida, Elder Andersen was called to be the stake president in the Tampa Stake.
 However, he only filled that position for a year before being called as a General Authority for the Church in 1993 at age 41.
 Moving to Salt Lake City was one of eight moves the family made for Church assignments.
-There he served as the Executive Director of the Church Audiovisual Department, where he oversaw the production of The Testaments: One Fold and One Shepherd, the launching of Mormon.org, and the construction of the broadcasting facilities in the Conference Center.
+In Salt Lake City, Elder Andersen served as the Executive Director of the Church Audiovisual Department, where he oversaw the production of The Testaments: One Fold and One Shepherd, the launching of Mormon.org, and the construction of the broadcasting facilities in the Conference Center.

-Other significant moves for the Andersen family included ones to southern Brazil, as part of the Area Presidency (and where Kathy worked hard to finish her degree, completing eighteen credit hours in Portuguese), to western Europe as an Area President, and to Mexico to supervise the Church’s work there and in Central America.
-Elder Andersen worked diligently to be able to teach the gospel in the languages of the people he served, and he now speaks French, Portuguese, and Spanish.
+Other significant moves for the Andersen family included southern Brazil, as part of the Area Presidency (and where Kathy worked hard to finish her degree, completing eighteen credit hours in Portuguese), western Europe as an Area President, and Mexico to supervise the Church’s work there and in Central America.
+Elder Andersen worked diligently to be able to teach the gospel in the languages of the people he served.
+He now speaks French, Portuguese, and Spanish.
 He acknowledges the goodness and sacrifices of his children and the “uncompromising loyalty” of his wife through so much change.
 He has seen the Lord’s blessings in their family for their service.

 His family reports that Elder Andersen never let his demanding Church service hinder his personal relationships with them.
 He made time for monthly individual breakfast outings with each of his four children, as well as time to play basketball, listen, and give good advice.
 They all still call him “Daddy.”
 They are also grateful for the example he set in his deep respect for their mother.
-He always gratefully recognized even the little things she did, made chivalrous gestures like opening the door for her, and often offered to help with the dishes or other chores.
+He expressed gratitude for even the little things she did, opened the door for her, and often offered to help with chores.